 - This option does not need to be approved by ASQA, but you must be able to demonstrate how the guarantee meets the Standard, if requested by ASQA.

 - Note that ASQA is not available to administer any such guarantee or act as beneficiary.
 Any costs associated with the guarantee must be met by the RTO.

-- The RTO can hold membership of a tuition assurance scheme approved by ASQA that applies to all relevant students.
+- The RTO can hold membership of a tuition assurance scheme approved by ASQA that applies to all relevant students, including membership of:

 - The RTO can apply to ASQA for approval of an alternative measure and implement any approved measure (use the Application for alternative fee protection measures form to apply).
 If you are seeking ASQA’s approval of an alternative fee protection measure, be aware that such a measure must demonstrate an equivalent level of fee protection as that provided by an unconditional financial guarantee from a bank operating in Australia.

 The requirements for protection of prepaid fees apply no matter how the fees are collected.
 Any fees collected by a third party to your RTO (including by an education agent or broker or another company operated by the RTO’s owners) are subject to the same conditions.
 Your RTO is responsible for ensuring that protection measures are in place and implemented as required.
 These requirements apply to fees prepaid by students, regardless of when your RTO actually receives the payment.

 - notify students of the fees they must pay and when they are due

 - provide students with information about their entitlements in the event that your RTO closes or otherwise ceases to provide services as agreed.

 Government entities and Australian universities

 If your RTO is in this category, you could demonstrate compliance by providing the fee protection policy and demonstrating how this is accessible to students.
 If your RTO has needed to enact the policy, you could show evidence of the process that was followed.